-Element Description Objective within Compensation Program Base Salary Fixed cash compensation, subject to annual review and adjusted in response to changes in performance, duties, strategic importance or competitive salary practices Reflects roles, responsibilities, skills, experience and performance Provides base compensation at a level consistent with competitive salary practices sation Annual Incentive Compensation Annual cash performance award based on achievement of Company financial performance measures with option to convert all or portion of award to timelapse RSUs under our LTIP with three-year cliff vesting at a 20% premium Increases alignment of senior management and shareholders' interests by linking pay and performance Promotes achievement of annual Company financial goals by linking pay to attainment of such goals At-Risk Compens lapse RSUs under our LTIP with three-year cliff vesting at a 20% premium Compensation One-half in performance-based equity awards payable only if performance goals are achieved during the three-fiscal year performance period.
+Element Description Objective within Compensation Program Base Salary Fixed cash compensation, subject to annual review and adjusted in response to changes in performance, duties, strategic importance or competitive salary practices Reflects roles, responsibilities, skills, experience and performance Provides base compensation at a level consistent with competitive salary practices At-Risk Compensation Annual Incentive Compensation Annual cash performance award based on achievement of Company financial performance measures with option to convert all or portion of award to time-lapse RSUs under our LTIP with three-year cliff vesting at a 20% premium Increases alignment of senior management and shareholders' interests by linking pay and performance Promotes achievement of annual Company financial goals by linking pay to attainment of such goals Long-Term Incentive Compensation One-half in performance-based equity awards payable only if performance goals are achieved during the three-fiscal year performance period.
 One-half in time-lapse equity awards also payable, with cliff vesting, at the end of the three-fiscal year period.
 Motivates and rewards financial performance over a sustained period Increases alignment of senior management and shareholders' interests by encouraging share ownership of senior management Enhances retention of senior management Rewards strong total shareholder return and earnings growth Retirement Benefits Tax-qualified retirement benefits, supplemental retirement and other benefits Provides for current and future needs of senior management Enhances recruitment and retention Follows competitive market practices Change in Control Severance Benefits Change in control severance agreements with contingent amounts payable only if employment is terminated under certain conditions following a change in control Enhances retention of senior management by providing continuity of employment Promotes objective evaluation and execution of potential changes to the Company's strategy and structure